Bas3d-Labs/drand-quicknet-evm/docs/security/chain-profiles/TEMPLATE.md

 * mutable chain configuration
 * active consensus module roots

+Expected values may come from different authoritative local sources.

+For example:

+* deployment artifact identity belongs in the deployment manifest
+* infrastructure timing policy belongs in the chain profile
+* chain-family-specific expected state belongs in `chainAdapter.config`

 ### Historical provenance

-Immutable facts about how or when an artifact or attestation was produced.
+Immutable facts identifying how an owned deployment was created.

 Examples include:

 * deployment transaction hashes
 * deployment block numbers
-* dated evidence blocks

-These are recorded once and are not treated as mutable live state.
+Historical provenance is recorded in the deployment manifest and is not treated as mutable live state.

-### Re-executable attestations
+### Re-executable verification

-Procedures whose initial execution is recorded as deployment evidence and whose equivalent verification can later be repeated.

-The recurring drand KAT canary is the scheduled form of the deployment-time KAT attestation, not a distinct security procedure.

-The gas attestation's recurring equivalent is normally the reference suite's gas-ceiling assertion in CI rather than an operations canary.

-## Dated evidence

-Evidence derived from chain state SHOULD record both:
+Some security properties are established by procedures rather than by storing an attestation result in the deployment manifest.

+Examples include:

+* runtime-code verification
+* registry configuration verification
+* chain timestamp-envelope verification
+* consensus-root verification
+* drand known-answer tests

+Where appropriate, these procedures may later be run continuously or periodically as operational canaries.

+The deployment manifest does not store the result of those executions.

+## Pinned live observations

+Live verification SHOULD pin related observations to an explicit block so that one check does not accidentally compare state from different chain snapshots.

+A reported live snapshot SHOULD include:

 ```text
 block number
 block timestamp
 ```

+These values describe the verification run.
+They are not normative deployment manifest fields.

-All observations making up one evidence snapshot MUST be pinned to the same block.
+All observations belonging to one logical snapshot MUST use the same pinned block whenever the underlying RPC interface permits it.

 A complete Nitro verification run therefore normally contains two snapshots: